 Don’t Buy New Nonstick Pan

 Experts recommend buying ceramic, stainless steel, or cast-iron cookware.
-You can also check brands that offer products which are PFAS-free.
+You can also check brands that offer products that are PFAS-free.

 Check the Water Supply

 Unfortunately, there might not be an easy way to know if the drinking water in your community is contaminated with PFAS.
-This is because the EPA does not require the municipalities to notify the people with regards to these chemicals.
+This is because the EPA does not require the municipalities to notify the people about these chemicals.
 But if you are concerned about this, you can ask your water supplier.

-In cases when the homeowners found that the PFAS chemical levels are high, they have taken action and invest in water filters.
-Some of the filters worth investing are the Berkey Water Filters.
+When the homeowners found that the PFAS chemical levels are high, they have taken action and invest in water filters.
+Some of the filters worth investing in are the Berkey Water Filters.
 To upgrade your family’s protection, go ahead and check the Berkey Water Filter for your home now.